Furnace Repair Checklist

 - Install the new filter with the arrow motioning toward the heating system to avoid damage.

-Flat filters should be replaced every month, while pleated filters should work somewhere in the vicinity of three months.
-You may also get a washable filter that will last about 10 years.
+Flat filters should be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you might have to replace your filter more frequently.

 To make the procedure go more quickly down the road, draw with a permanent pen on your heater exterior or ductwork to show the airflow direction and filter size.